awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-as-group.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `AvailabilityZones`  <a name="cfn-as-group-availabilityzones"></a>
 A list of Availability Zones for the group\.
-This property is optional if you specify one or more subnets for `VPCZoneIdentifier`\.
+You must specify one of the following properties: `VPCZoneIdentifier` or `AvailabilityZones`\.
-Note: If your account supports EC2\-Classic and VPC, this property is required to launch instances into EC2\-Classic\.
+If your account supports EC2\-Classic and VPC, this property is required to launch instances into EC2\-Classic\.
 *Required*: Conditional
 *Type*: List of String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)